ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 compiled against an older 0.8 version of Elektra will continue to work (ABI) and you will be able to recompile programs without errors (API).

+All unit tests of 0.8.20 run successfully with Elektra 0.8.21.
+There are, however, some additions and changes in rarely used interfaces:

 - added `elektraArrayDecName` and `elektraArrayValidateName` in libease
+- fixed `kdbinvoke.h` interface: make structure private and complete API
 - fixed `xmlns` and `xsi:schemaLocation` to be `https://www.libelektra.org`
+- the private header file `kdbopmphm.h` got nearly rewritten

 ## Notes for Maintainer